-There will always be a special place in my heart for skinny jeans and high-waist mom jeans, but if you’re looking for denim that feels a bit trendier, those may not be the best pairs to reach for.
-There are some classic cuts that will see you through every season, year after year, without fail, but the swankiest silhouettes tend to be more fashion-forward, and often more likely to garner you a heartfelt “omg, where’d you get those?” from friends and strangers alike.
-The five denim trends on this list definitely fit into the latter category—although some could potentially fit in both, making them doubly worth the investment.
-Plus, one style that’s best left in storage for the time being.
+There will always be a special place in my heart for high-waist mom jeans, but if you’re looking for denim that feels a bit trendier, those may not be the best pairs to reach for this fall.
+The swankiest silhouettes tend to be more fashion-forward than my trusty mom jeans, and often more likely to garner me a heartfelt “omg, where’d you get those?” from friends and strangers alike.
+So if you’re ready to take the plunge and switch things up from the classics, the five denim trends on this list are definitely the coolest jeans to sport this autumn.
+Plus, I included one recently hot style that’s sadly already gone by the wayside.
+Here’s everything you need to know about the top denim trends for fall 2025, plus how to wear them for maximum chicness.

 Blue jean baby